Skip to product information

 Shipping calculated at checkout.

-In 1811, Prince Dom João VI grants titles to the nobles who finance the court and the army.
+In 1811, Prince Dom João VI granted titles to the nobles who financed the court and the army.

 • Handwritten letter from Prince Dom João VI to Manoel Marquês da Silva Brandão, from Bahia.